To opt out of IUOE 302 dues:

 - $2.9 million went to the IUOE headquarters in Washington, D.C. to support its massive political, economic and social agenda.
 IUOE regularly supports a host of controversial organizations.

-IUOE 302 also holds $55.3 million in spare cash, $15 million of which was stockpiled just this past year.
+IUOE 302 also holds $73 million in cash assets, $9 million of which was stockpiled just this past year.

 A portion of the dues paid by IUOE 302 members go to support the IUOE international headquarters.